 What is OVA?

-OVA’s goal is to offer an affordable program in generative linguistics, particularly in regions where access to generative syntax, semantics and phonology had historically been limited, for political and/or economical reasons.
+OVA’s goal is to offer an affordable program in formal linguistics, particularly in (European) regions where access to formal syntax, semantics and phonology had historically been limited, for political and/or economical reasons.

 Costs and student grants

-The OVA School provides a broad range of courses in syntax, semantics, and phonology, from introductory to advanced, research-oriented classes.
+OVA provides a broad range of courses in syntax, semantics, and phonology, from introductory to advanced, research-oriented classes.
 This structure ensures that participants with varying levels of experience can all find courses suited to their background.
-Teachers regularly sit in each other’s classes, contributing to a collegial environment centered on shared learning.
+We also encourage teachers to sit in each other’s classes, to foster a collegial environment centered on shared learning.

 Courses at the introductory level require little to no previous technical training and are designed to give students a concise yet solid foundation in the core concepts of each subfield.
 Advanced courses, on the other hand, are closely tied to the instructors’ own research interests and expose participants to current debates and developments across syntax, semantics, and phonology, representing diverse theoretical approaches and methodologies.